Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-L6SZHtX7Jmg.md

 ### Transcript

-> any chance of auto save process not creating giant frame drops, yes there's a there's a chance for that not on update four i believe, but in the future
+> any chance of auto save process not creating giant frame drops, yes there's a there's a chance for that not on update four I believe, but in the future